Machika1110/RE4M/README.md

 ## Installation
 ### 1. Install modules
-The following modules are need for pyinstaller
+The following modules are need for RE4M app.

     python -m venv .venv
     pip install tkinter
     pip install opencv-python
     pip install opencv-contrib-python
+    pip install pyinstaller

 ### 2. Script for pyinstaller
-Prepare "RE4M.py" and "icon1.ico"
+Prepare "RE4M.py" and "icon1.ico" and execute the following command.

     pyinstaller RE4M.py --onefile --noconsole --icon==icon1.ico

+You can get "RE4M.exe" app !

 ### 3. Set paths for RE4M.exe & Questions
 Place RE4M.exe and Questions folder in "same" folders.
-The suggestion is making shortcuts in Desktop.
+※ The suggestion is making shortcuts in Desktop !

 ## The explanation of files and directory
 ### Questions
-All questions for RE4M.
-All files are .png format
+&emsp;120 questions in Japanese for RE4M.
+All files are .png format.

 ### ANSWER.txt
-Include number of question and answer
+&emsp;Include number of question and answer.

 ### RE4M.py
-Main program for RE4M.
+&emsp;Main program for RE4M.

 ### README.md
-This document.
+&emsp;This document.

 ### answer_list.py
-Make answer list from RE4M.py
+&emsp;Make answer list from RE4M.py

 ### icon1.ico
-Original icon for RE4M.
+&emsp;Original icon for RE4M.
-If use other icon, make icons and change scripts for pyinstaller.
+&emsp;If use other icon, make icons and change scripts for pyinstaller.